 The Magnus Veterans Foundation will research, organize, and develop facilities and resources that specialize in veteran health and optimize veteran performance.
 Our facilities and partnerships will go well beyond traditional primary care services by focusing on the whole person (physical, spiritual, psychological, and social) to achieve individualized performance goals.
 We will close the gap between those who go to war and those who send them by creating unique veteran-community collaborative engagement opportunities.

-Our first order of business was to establish the Magnus Veterans Wellness Campus (MVWC), the most comprehensive approach to Veteran and Veteran Family health and wellness to date.
-The MVWC opened its doors on June 1, 2021 and serves veterans and veteran families who are interested in optimizing their own personal health and performance.
-The MVWC is on the grounds of a serene and beautiful estate in Dayton, MN and includes a medical and psychological health clinic, human performance facility, mindfulness spaces, and multiple community engagement venues.
-Our professional staff provides our Five Pillar programming, while community volunteers fully connect the community and the people who have served our country.
+The Magnus Veterans Wellness Campus (MVWC), the most comprehensive approach to Veteran and Veteran Family health and wellness to date, as the first order of business, opened its doors on June 1, 2021.
+The campus property and staff serve veterans and immediate family individuals who are interested in optimizing their own personal health and performance.
+The MVWC is on the grounds of a serene and beautiful estate in Dayton, MN.
+The campus includes a medical and psychological health clinic, a gym with Life Fitness equipment, mindfulness and artistic spaces.
+On-going fundraising community engagement venues are designed to support MVWC memberships and bring members and the surrounding communties together.
+Our professional staff provide our Five Performance Pillar programming while volunteers are the building blocks to fully connect the community with the people who have served our country.
+Magnus not only provides exemplary life-saving care for the members who need it, we also get to know all of our members to create an atmosphere of inclusion with a sense of belonging to celebrate all those who have honorably served our country, Vet and family.
+We are uniquely – Magnus.